ThingLabsIo/ThingLabsIo.github.io/pages/workshop/fullday-edison/01-getting-started-yosemite.md

 ./flashall.sh
 ```

-<blockquote>Note: The script can take up to 5 minutes to complete the flashing.</blockquote>
+<blockquote>Note: The script can take up to 5 minutes to complete the flashing and another 2 minutes to reboot.</blockquote>

 You should now have the latest image on your Intel® Edison development board.